 For starters….learn how to say NO to yourself.
 Perhaps you require immediate gratification?
-Perhaps you feel so miserable that chocolate cake is the highlight of your day.
+Perhaps that chocolate cake is the highlight of your day.
 Let’s hope not.
 Stop putting such an emphasis on being able to eat whatever you want.
-It is over rated!
+It is overrated!
 What you want is not in that cake!
-Food is just sustenance, not your friend or adversary for that matter.
-Certainly joy can be received from eating certain delicacy’s, but it cannot replace love, companionship, affection, or appreciation.
+Food is just sustenance, not your source of comfort, your friend or adversary for that matter.
+Certainly, joy can be received from eating certain delicacies, but it cannot replace love, companionship, affection, or appreciation.
 If you do not have someone in your life giving those things to you, you need to be giving them to yourself.
-More on that in my next blog.
+Self love is key!

 Recognize that food is not comfort, if anything we feel uncomfortable afterwards.
 Our pants are tighter, we don't like what we see in the mirror, and our sense of failure is bigger and we lose faith in ourselves to ever lose the weight.

 In closing....If you choose to have the cake, one spoonful can often be enough!
 There is no benefit to the side of guilt and regret that comes along with eating it, so leave that at the door and get back on track immediately afterwards.